We recently learned that playing a memory game may improve your LSAT score.

 The bottom line

 As if you didn't already know, LSAT studying affects your brain aside from just giving you headaches.
-It actually makes you smarter.
+It actually improves your reasoning abilities.

 So, when you're trying to motivate yourself to stop procrastinating, just remind yourself that it'll undo the damage that you did to your brain during college.